phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: Februari 2, 2019

+**Today's Progress**: Repeated the theory behind abstraction (getters and setters), but also the cloning and the scope of objects.
+Played with some related exercises.

+**Thoughts:** Mosh's video is perfect!

 ### Day 25: January 31, 2019

 **Today's Progress**: Studied the theory behind primitives and objects more deeply.
 Worked out some JS examples and created my own versions.
 Slowly getting a grasp on it!